-The report from our road trip to the Southwest continues, this time with a program in contrasts:
+My report from our road trip to the Southwest continues, this time with a program in contrasts:

-Not that the cornfields in Illinois and Indiana aren’t flat, but at least they grow high!
+Not that the cornfields in Illinois and Indiana, where we come from, aren’t flat, but at least they grow tall corn!
 Here it’s flat yellowed grass on cardboard ground.
 You’re lucky if you spot some cattle off in the distance.

-But, all of a sudden, the ground does open up to reveal the beauty of the Palo Duro Canyon, or as it is often referred to, the Grand Canyon of Texas.
+All of a sudden, however, the ground does open up to reveal the beauty of the Palo Duro Canyon, or as it is often referred to, the Grand Canyon of Texas.

 We got off course twice – not exactly what you want to do once you’re out of the shade, and the temperatures are creeping towards 100F.
-Nevertheless it was fun, and we were mighty proud of ourselves once we got back to our wonderfully air conditioned car.
+Nevertheless it was fun, and we were mighty proud of ourselves once we returned to our wonderfully air conditioned car.

-I expected a museum dedicated to Georgia O’Keeffe, full of her paintings and full of learning about one of my favorite painters.
+I expected a museum dedicated to Georgia O’Keeffe, full of her paintings and replete with information about one of my favorite painters.
 Not so.
 Out of nine rooms, only one showed O’Keeffe paintings, the rest is currently devoted to the exhibit Shared Intelligence: American Painting and the Photograph.
-And even that room isn’t done particularly well, in the audio guide the explanation of one flower painting repeats itself on another.
+And even that room isn’t done particularly well.
+In the audio guide the explanation of one flower painting repeats itself on another.

 I asked one of the ushers and she explained that the museum typically operates like this, i.e. changing exhibits with only a fraction devoted to O’Keefe.

 One example is this girl swinging off a tree outside the Reflection Gallery.
 Her “rope” cleverly ends inside the branches and the sculpture is actually carried by her hand scooping up the sea lily.
 Unfortunately, the sculptor’s name was not displayed – I would love to thank him or her for this delight.